-Ballymore plans to raise AUD 11.0 M as part of the IPO, which will translate into a direct exploration expenditure of AUD 8.67 M. Table 9-2 summarises the proposed activities and budget.
+Ballymore plans to raise AUD 7.0 M as part of the IPO.
+This translates into a direct exploration expenditure of AUD 5.23 M, with some 46% of the exploration budget devoted to drilling and related costs (Table 9-2).